History of Diabetes

 Life saving insulin is not covered by many insurance companies and test strips that determine insulin dosing are also not covered by most insurance.
-As patients are both required to test in order to self treat with this hormone that can give or just as quickly take life determining the actual dosing themselves, this creates struggle for, and victimization of, the patient as the cost of these items is unnecessarily high.
+As patients are both required to test in order to self treat with this hormone that can give or just as quickly take life determining the actual dosing themselves, this creates struggle for, and victimization of, the patient, as the cost of these items is unnecessarily high yet necessary.

 Government understanding of Diabetes and ways to assist the Diabetes community, and government support, is sadly lacking, and the Diabetes community is grossly under-served.

-Support on a societal level is almost absent and those with Diabetes are shamed and further victimized by an ignorant public, including friends and family even if well meaning because no one has asked what they really need to succeed.
-They are locked in a secondary battle to defend a disease they had no choice about... added to daily survival.
+Support on a societal level is almost absent and those with Diabetes are shamed and further victimized by an ignorant public, including friends and family even if well meaning.
+The person with Diabetes becomes locked in a secondary battle to defend a disease they had no choice about... added to daily survival.

 Medical practice, bio-technology and insurance coverage are only three of many components of Diabetes health.
 Combined with media they have done a huge disservice to the environment of diabetes in an attempt to make diabetes appear as if it is a problem that can be solved by patient diligence and buy in to products.

 All Diabetics no matter the type want a cure... but until that day they want quality of life.
 The ability to live quality of life is what allows them to realize their dreams and desires, and fulfill their societal obligations... the fruition of their existence as humans.
 They agree that current medical and support paradigms are inadequate and want better options.

 Most are so busy hoping... and working out of their own pockets... for the treatment and a cure, that they aren't aware of the abundance of options available to turn back the clock, or how to fight for a better paradigm, because their primary medical resources are unable to teach them due to licensing parameters.